-Alexander Murphy Jr. received his B.S. in Music with Honors from the highly acclaimed College of Arts and Humanities, School of Music, West Chester University, West Chester, Pennsylvania and was a graduate teaching assistant at the School while undertaking post-graduate work in music theory, composition and orchestration.
+Alexander Murphy Jr. received his B.S. in Music with Honors from the highly acclaimed College of Arts and Humanities, Wells School of Music, West Chester University, West Chester, Pennsylvania and was a graduate teaching assistant at the School while undertaking post-graduate work in music theory, composition and orchestration.
 He graduated with a J.D. from Delaware Law School (Widener University).

-He is a frequent panelist and lecturer on entertainment law at entertainment industry programs and seminars at law schools, film festivals, film schools, bar associations, and other educational institutions and associations, including for continuing legal education courses, was an adjunct professor at Rutgers University School of Law for several years, and has been an adjunct professor at Delaware Law School for over ten years, where he teaches entertainment law, and is the faculty advisor for its Sports and Entertainment Law Association (SELA), for which he moderates its annual “Sports and Entertainment Law CLE Symposium”.
+He is a frequent panelist and lecturer on entertainment law at entertainment industry programs and seminars at law schools, film festivals, film schools, bar associations, and other educational institutions and associations, including for continuing legal education courses, was an adjunct professor at Rutgers University School of Law for several years, and has been an adjunct professor at Delaware Law School for over fifteen years, where he teaches entertainment law, and is the faculty advisor for its Sports and Entertainment Law Association (SELA), for which he moderates its annual “Sports and Entertainment Law CLE Symposium”.
 He is also a member of the Law School's Alumni Network Mentoring Program and of its First Generation Law Student Association (FGLSA).